 The workshop is ready to welcome its first students in May 2022

-First resolution 2022: continue the development of C'est du Joly! -> I think it's succeeded 😊!
+First resolution 2022: continue the development of C'est du Joly! -> I think it worked 😊!

-It's C'est du Joly, it's a bit my baby, a teenage dream coming true day after day... and this year we can say the goal was achieved!
-What a development in 2022!
+C'est du Joly is a bit like my baby, a teenage dream coming true day after day... and this year we can say the goal was achieved!
+What growth in 2022!

 We have:

-• expanded our fabric offer with jerseys, sweatshirts, wools, jeans...
+- expanded our fabric range with jerseys, sweatshirts, wools, jeans...

-• expanded our haberdashery offer: straps, suspenders, buttons, lingerie elastic...
+- expanded our haberdashery range: straps, suspenders, buttons, lingerie elastic...

-• opened a product space for embroidery (classic and sashiko), crochet (amigurumi, nova vita cotton) and knitting (wool and needles) with DMC and Katia notably
+- opened a product section for embroidery (classic and sashiko), crochet (amigurumi, nova vita cotton), and knitting (wool and needles) featuring DMC and Katia among others

-• started the courses in sewing in May, embroidery in September and crochet in November
+- began the courses in sewing in May, embroidery in September, and crochet in November

-• found new fabric and haberdashery suppliers to continue offering you a sharp selection of supplies with a good quality/price ratio
+- found new fabric and haberdashery suppliers to continue offering you a carefully selected range of supplies with good quality/price ratio

 The first sewing courses